mspertus/TAPL/README.md

 There is one directory for each implementation at https://www.cis.upenn.edu/~bcpierce/tapl/.
 Be sure to change into that directory before running the below commands.

+## Prerequisites
+The usage instructions below assume you have installed both ocaml and dune 3.
+You can either **Option 1:** Install them on your local computer.
+I followed the instructions [here](https://ocaml.org/docs/up-and-running)) **Option 2:** Launch a preconfigured development using the [devfile](https://devfile.io/) in the repo.
+I use [CodeCatalyst](codecatalyst.aws/), which has built-in support for creating cloud-hosted development environments from devfiles.
+See [Running in CodeCatalyst](#running-in-codecatalyst) below for instructions.

 ## Usage
 Go into the directory for the implementation (e.g., `arith`) and build